yizzy/sure/docs/hosting/plaid.md

+Since #2419 will not be merged, I am moving this guide here in the discussions section of the repo.

+> [!WARNING]
+> Plaid integration currently only works for Western users.
+Plaid Production support is not available to European users.

 > [!NOTE]
 > For Plaid integration your Maybe instance needs to be accessible by the internet behind a domain with working SSL.